Common Name: Apricot, Armenian plum

-Description: This tree is valued for its ornamental qualities as well as its fruit production.
-Apricot's showy white flowersbloom in early spring, though this early bloom is susceptible to frost damage, so planting in protected areas is important.
-Most varieties are self-pollinating, and flowers gives way to a golden orange, edible, fleshy drupe that can be harvested in summer.
-Apricot trees grow best in well-drained, moist soils in full sun to partial shade, though they will produce best in full sun.
+This tree is valued for its ornamental qualities as well as its fruit production.
+Apricot's showy white flowers bloom in February or March.
+Most varieties are self-pollinating, and flowers give way to a golden orange, edible, fleshy drupe that can be harvested in summer.
+The deep green leaves are ovate in shape and have serrated margins.

 Where it Grows: